umass-compsci-220/umass-compsci-220.github.io/materials/homework/building-an-interpreter.md

 - _A function's body is only evaluated when called_
 - _Functions capture the environment they were created in_
+- _There may not be duplicate parameter names_
 - _Providing more, or fewer, arguments than there are parameters is considered a runtime error_
 - _All functions must explicitly return a value (number, boolean, or another function)_
   - If a function has not explicitly returned after executing its body it is a runtime error